abdoulousseini2028-droid/interview-prep-ai/README.md

 ## 🔐 API Key Setup & Cost Information

 This project uses the **OpenAI API** which requires an API key and has associated costs.
+For the current version, the user has to pay for an OpenAI API to get the proper AI response.
+Without it, he would run into an error.

 ### Getting Your API Key: